SolaraHealthAU/fhir/packages/fhir-r4-server/docs/guides/multitenancy.md

   const authToken = args.req.headers.authorization;

   if (!tenantId) {
-    throw new Error('X-Tenant-ID header is required');
+    throw new errors.BadRequest('X-Tenant-ID header is required');
   }

   // Validate token has access to tenant